 Real interest rates once again dipped into negative territory in recent years.
 In 2020 they went even more negative.
 While gold in NZ Dollars hit a new record high over $3000.

 Are you already worrying about low returns in the bank?
 These numbers show they are already negative, especially once withholding tax is taken into account.

 But What if We Get Higher Inflation and So Interest Rates Start to Rise?

 The talk from economists has recently switched to when will we see the Reserve Bank raising interest rates.

 This is what happened in the 1970’s – interest rates were very high, in the teens in fact.
 But inflation was even higher and so gold was rising while nominal interest rates were rising.
 But in fact real interest rates remained negative.

 So ignore any comment about how rising interest rates are bad for gold as it is the Real Interest Rate that matters.

-Sign up to our weekly article updates below and we’ll keep you informed on topics like this relevant to the New Zealand buyer of gold.
+Be sure to sign up to our weekly article updates below.
+We’ll keep you informed on topics like this relevant to the New Zealand buyer of gold.

 Editors Note: This article was first published 8 May 2012.
 Last updated 2 March 2021 to include all new charts with latest New Zealand data.
 Plus new commentary.